pedrolino25/campaign-approval/README.md

 # Campaign Approval

-Worklient is a production-grade web platform built with a serverless backend and a modern React/Next.js frontend.
+Campaign Approval is a production-grade web platform built with a serverless backend and a modern React/Next.js frontend.

 This repository is structured as a full-stack monorepo with clear separation between: